constructorlabs/react-cinema/README.md

 > [View 'moview' repo on Github](https://github.com/rolandjlevy/moview)

+## Installation and set up
++ Clone this repo
++ Run `npm install` to install dependencies
++ Run `npm run dev` to create a development build with webpack
++ Open index.html file in browser

 ## Functionality
 + The app first captures the search input and fetches data that matches the input from the [Open Movie Database](http://www.omdbapi.com) API.
 + The app then uses React and CSS to display the data returned by the API as pages which are lists of 10 links per page.
 + Each link has a unique ID which is used to identify the selected movie from the API.
 + Each time a movie is selected, the title, poster image, description and other details are displayed

-## Installation
-+ Clone this repo
-+ Run `npm install` to install dependencies
-+ Run `npm run dev` to create a development build with webpack
-+ Open index.html file in browser

 ## Technology used
 + Open Movie Database API